 3. Get your free domain.
 This will be your blog’s name and it is what people will type in the browser when looking for your blog.
 Type only the name, without www. and without .com and don’t use spaces.

-Make sure it’s something easy to remember and that makes sense for the type of blog you want to start.
-Check to see if a .com is available (the .com is selected by default), but you can choose something different, like .net or .info from the drop down menu.
+Make sure it’s something easy to remember and makes sense for the type of blog you want to build.
+Check to see if the .com is available (this is selected by default), but you can choose something different, like .net or .info from the drop-down menu.

 If you can’t decide on a domain name right away, moving your mouse around the screen will trigger a popup that says ‘choose free domain later’.
 Click on it.
 The domain name will still be free for you, but you can go on with your purchase for now.
-You will need to pick one before following with step 2 though.
+You will need to pick one before moving on to step 2 though.

 4. You will be brought to a page where you will have to fill out your account info, like your name, address, and email.
 Make sure you introduce a valid email address you have access to because this is where your order confirmation will be sent.

 5. Scroll further down to choose a plan.
 I highly recommend you go with the 36-month plan since you only pay $106.20 for 3 years and save tons of money.
 (As a comparison, if you opt for the 1-year plan now, you end up paying $59.4 for the first year, but subsequent years will renew for $95.88 each, which makes a grand total of $251.16 for the first 3 years).

 6. Uncheck all the boxes.

 7. Scroll down and enter your credit card details (don’t worry, it’s 100% secure).
 Tick the ‘I confirm’ box and click ‘submit’.

 8. You will be taken to the ‘welcome to Bluehost’ page and asked to create a password for your account.
 Click on the blue ‘create your password’ button.